This whole year of 2020 has been a tough ride for everyone. The last 6 months in particular have been touch with the Coronavirus pandemic.

 To live yoga, means to live the true meaning of namaste.

 So, for the last few weeks in my classes I have been connecting yogic teaching to social justice, racism, and activism in my dharma talks.
-You can find each of them below.
-As I write more, I will include them here.
+You can find a few of them below.

 Svadhayaya & Racism